msomeone/PeasyMotion/README.md

 "No more 'i' quirks for ViEmu!!
 "VsVim and ViEmu are disabled until PeasyMotion finishes

-"Whole viewport jump-to-word begining mode: nnoremap <Space> gS:vsc Tools.InvokePeasyMotion<CR>
+"Whole viewport jump-to-word beginning mode: nnoremap <Space> gS:vsc Tools.InvokePeasyMotion<CR>

 "Select text from current caret position to desired jumplabel (fwd and reverse directions supported)